-At Ernest Bevin College we have worked collaboratively to develop a curriculum which is underpinned by our vision, values and aims for our school community and designed to create:
+At Ernest Bevin College we believe all students are capable of making excellent academic progress.
+We have worked collaboratively to develop a curriculum which is underpinned by our vision, values and aims for our school community and designed to create:

 A summary of the curriculum offered in each Key Stage can be found below: